South African art galleries: Gauteng

 Arts on Main, 40 Berea Street, corner 245 Main Street, Johannesburg

 Gallery Seippel shows upcoming South African and European contemporary art.
-It encourages a cultural exchange between the Seippel Gallery in Cologne and the Johannesburg gallery, which was opened in 2007, and often invites artists from South Africa to exhibit in Europe and vice versa.
+It encourages a cultural exchange between the Seippel Gallery in Cologne and the Johannesburg gallery and often invites artists from South Africa to exhibit in Europe and vice versa.

 Website GODART GALLERY